Fall 2019 | Instructors | What We Bring To The Party | What You Can Expect | Lodging Details | Testimonials | Pricing | Liability

-Presenting "In Search of the Real Greece 2018," an extraordinary holistic photographic experience dedicated to developing your vision as an artist, exploring Santorini, rarely seen Anafi and either untouched Thirasia or dynamic Ios.
-Now in it's fourteenth year!
+Presenting "In Search of the Real Greece 2019," an extraordinary holistic photographic experience dedicated to developing your vision as an artist, exploring Santorini, rarely seen Anafi and either untouched Thirasia or dynamic Ios.
+Now in it's fifteenth year!

 Dates (September 8th to September 15th)